nelsonjchen/op-replay-clipper/README.md

 There are other notes too regarding the data you want to render:

 * The UI replayed is comma.ai's latest stock UI; routes from forks that differ alot from stock may not render correctly.
 Your experience may vary.
+Please make sure to note these replays are from fork data and may not be representative of the stock behavior.
 * The desired route to be rendered must have been able to upload to Comma.ai servers and must be accessible.
 * **You are advised to upload all files of the route to Comma.ai servers before attempting to render a route.
-If you do not upload all files, the replay will be slow, jerky, and the video quality will be greatly degraded.**
+If you do not upload all files, the replay will not render past the starting UI.**

 The heavy CPU requirement is due to a number of factors: